cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-10-data-visualization/practice-check-your-understanding.md

-# 🚧 Practice: Check your understanding
+# <i class="far fa-edit"></i> Practice: Check your understanding

 *Make sure you read all instructions on this page* .

 The following questions are here to help you test your understanding of the past reading so far!

 ## Question 0

 Suppose I had this small dataset (shown below) in a variable called `df`.
 We want to only filter `df` so that we have all the data but the rows where `'C'` is `NaN`.

 Which of the following methods successfully filters this dataset as described?

 | A | B | C |